-Although yoga is a centuries-old Hindu practise, it's possible therapeutic effects have recently been studied in the West.
-Mind-body approaches have been the subject of a lot of study and some of the findings suggest they may aid with mental health issues of neurosis spectrum.
-As defined by the National Institutes of Health's Centre for Complementary and Alternative Medicine, "mind-body interventions" aim to increase the mind's potential to alter bodily functions [16].
+Although yoga is a centuries-old Hindu practice, its possible therapeutic effects have recently been studied in the West.
+Mind-body approaches have been the subject of a lot of studies, and some of the findings suggest they may aid with mental health issues on the neurosis spectrum.
+As defined by the National Center for Complementary and Alternative Medicine, "mind-body interventions" aim to increase the mind's potential to alter bodily functions [16].
 Due to its beneficial effects on the mind-body connection, yoga is used as a treatment for a wide range of conditions.
-Possible therapeutic benefits of yoga include activation of antagonistic neuromuscular systems, stimulation of the limbic system and a reduction in sympathetic tone.
+Possible therapeutic benefits of yoga include the activation of antagonistic neuromuscular systems, stimulation of the limbic system, and a reduction in sympathetic tone.

-Anxiety and depression sufferers might get benefits from practising yoga.
+Anxiety and depression sufferers might benefit from practising yoga.
 Yoga is generally safe for most people and seldom causes unintended negative consequences.
-Adding yoga to traditional treatment for mental health issues may be of benefit.
-Many of the yoga research included meditation as an integral part of their methodology.
-Meditation and other forms of focused mental practise may set off a physiological reaction known as the relaxation response.
+Adding yoga to traditional treatment for mental health issues may be beneficial.
+Many of the studies on yoga included meditation as an integral part of their methodology.
+Meditation and other forms of focused mental practice may set off a physiological reaction known as the relaxation response.
 Functional imaging has been used to implicate certain regions of the brain that show activity during meditation.
-According to a wealth of anatomical and neurochemical evidence, meditation has been shown to have far-reaching physiological effects including changes in attention and autonomic nervous system modulation [17].
-Left anterior brain activity which is associated with happiness was shown to rise considerably during meditation.
+According to a wealth of anatomical and neurochemical evidence, meditation has been shown to have far-reaching physiological effects, including changes in attention and autonomic nervous system modulation [17].
+Left anterior brain activity, which is associated with happiness, was shown to rise considerably during meditation.
 There's also some evidence that meditation might worsen psychosis by elevating dopamine levels [18-20].
-We do not yet know enough about the possible downsides of meditation for patients with mental illness since this research lack randomised controlled trials.
+We do not yet know enough about the possible downsides of meditation for patients with mental illness, since this research lacks randomised controlled trials.